How to choose a wireless charger for your iPhone

 Right now, Apple doesn't offer an Apple-branded charger.
 The online store currently sells two third-party pads, the Belkin Boost Up ($60, £55 or AU$100) and Mophie Wireless Charging Base ($60, £55 or AU$100).
 These products are designed to charge just one device at a time.
 So what happens if you own, say, an iPhone 8 and an Apple Watch?

-Enter AirPower, an Apple charging mat with room for a phone, Watch and Apple's AirPods ($192.78 at Amazon Marketplace).
+Enter AirPower, an Apple charging mat with room for a phone, Watch and Apple's AirPods ($229.00 at Apple).
 It's due to arrive in 2018, though a price has not yet been announced.

 There are a couple of caveats, though: In order for AirPods to charge on the AirPower pad, you'll need to invest in an AirPower-compatible charging case, rumored to arrive in December.
 And it's unclear whether the AirPods case will work with third-party Qi chargers, or just the AirPower pad.
 Likewise, we don't know if the AirPower pad will charge Apple Watches before Series 3.
 (To date, Apple Watches aren't Qi-compatible.
 You need to use the Apple-supplied magnetic charger, or an authorized third-party Watch accessory.)